rillonline/writing/kearsarge/kearsarge.md

 "You're new at this investigating business, aren't you?" he asked me.

-"I'm new as being a private investigator," I said.
+"I'm new at being a private investigator," I said.
 "I'm former police."

 "It's a different game," Redman said.
 "People don't have to answer your questions."